jessePfammatter/apneaDetector/apneaDetector_Help.md

 # App Layout.

 The top panel (Unfiltered Signal Panel) of the app is dedicated to the original and unfiltered pleth signal and will populate when a user selects a relevant EDF file from their machine via File > Load EDF.
 The middle panel (Filtered Signal Panel) is dedicated to filtered pleth signal and will populate once a user has detected apneas.
 The bottom of the app contains the 'Event Inspector' which allows users to view and modify the label for each automatically detected apnea, the 'Breath Clustering' panel which provides additional data on the positioning of apneas breaths relative to other breaths in terms of breath amplitudes and inter-event intervals.
 On the right side of the app are 3 windows (Optional Plots Panel) were select summary data can be viewed.
 A user may change the type of data that is shown in each of these panels.
-On the bottom of app users will find areas dedicated to 'Event Notes' which are logged independentl for each apnea detected and 'Session Notes' where users are encouraged to record relevant thoughts, notes, and metadata (e.g. who is doing the scoring, etc.).
+On the bottom of app users will find areas dedicated to 'Event Notes' which are logged independently for each apnea detected and 'Session Notes' where users are encouraged to record relevant thoughts, notes, and metadata (e.g. who is doing the scoring, etc.).
 At the very bottom of the app is a window that shows the filepath to the current file being analyzed.

 # How to Analyze an EDF File for Apneas.

 To use the fully automated apnea detection first open the software.
 Then select File > Load EDF from the menu or the 'Load Signal' hotkey.
 Next users should select an appropriate pleth channel from the EDF record they imported using the channel dropdown menu located in the upper right corner of 'Unfiltered Signal' window at the top of the app.
 Once an appropriate pleth channel has been selected users initiate the apnea detection with the menu command File > Detect Apneas and Sleep or by using the 'Detect Apneas' hotkey.
-Apnea detection may take several minutes depending on the speed of your machine (approximatly 40 seconds on a IMAC 4 GHz Core i7 w/ 32 GB of ram).
+Apnea detection may take several minutes depending on the speed of your machine (approximately 40 seconds on an iMAC 4 GHz Core i7 w/ 32 GB of ram).

 # Fully Automated Scoring of Sleep and Apneas.